tanvikhadap/MachineLearning/03DecisionTree/README.md

 # Decision Tree Implementation: From Scratch vs Using Libraries

 ## What is it?
-This project demonstrates the implementation of a Decision Tree classifier in two ways:
+This project demonstrates the implementation of a Decision Tree classifier in two ways
 1. **From scratch**: Building a decision tree without using any external libraries.
 2. **Using libraries**: Utilizing Python’s `scikit-learn` library to implement a decision tree classifier.